stevemac321/riscv-asm/README.md

 - For full remote debugging setup, ensure `gdb-multiarch` is in your PATH.

 ---
+## Debugging QEMU Startup Code

+When debugging QEMU itself, keep in mind that QEMU’s startup and initialization code runs independently of any guest binaries like `hello.elf`.
+This means:

+- QEMU initializes its virtual hardware, memory mappings, and device emulation *before* your guest program starts executing.
+- Setting breakpoints in QEMU’s startup code lets you step through how the emulator sets up the virtual machine environment.
+- For example, setting a breakpoint at QEMU’s internal `_start` or `main` function allows you to observe early initialization.
+- Once QEMU has completed setup, it loads and runs your guest program (`hello.elf` or others).

+### Stepping through startup code

+To step through QEMU’s startup and initialization:

+1. Build QEMU with debugging symbols enabled (`./configure --enable-debug`).
+2. Launch QEMU inside GDB or `gdb-multiarch`.
+3. Set a breakpoint at `main` or `_start` in the QEMU source.
+4. Run QEMU and step through the initialization code before the guest binary runs.
+5. This allows inspection of interrupt vector initialization, device setup, and other low-level emulator details.

+After startup completes, the guest program begins execution, which you can then debug separately.

+This method provides insight into both QEMU internals and guest software behavior.
 ---

 ## Exploring QEMU Source: `virt.c` and Peripheral Emulation